 Proper functioning of a selfrelease coupling depends upon several factors.
-The pump shaft adjusting nut must be securely attached to the top halfcoupling, and the top halfcoupling must not bind on the lower half.
+The pump shaft adjusting nut must be securely attached to the top halfcoupling and the top halfcoupling must not bind on the lower half.
 Otherwise, the adjusting nut lock-screw may break instead of the coupling halves separating.
-Should this happen, the motor would continue to unscrew.
+Should this happen, the motor would continue to drive the pump lineshaft and the joints would continue to unscrew.
 Serious damage to both motor and line shaft may result.
 Clearance between the coupling halves should be checked by placing the top half-coupling in position prior to installing the motor.
-It should drop into place, and rest solidly on the lower half-coupling, without forcing.
+It should drop into place and rest solidly on the lower half-coupling without forcing.

-Proper alignment of the pump head-shaft within the motor hollow shaft is also important.
+Proper alignment of the pump head-shaft within the motor hollow-shaft is also important.
 After the coupling releases, it no longer holds the pump shaft centered.
-If the alignment is not good, the motor shaft which is still rotating may rub the pump shaft which has stopped, and damage will result.
+If the alignment is not good, the motor shaft which is still rotating may rub the pump shaft which has stopped and damage will result.

-A third requirement is that the distance between the top of the pump shaft and the inside of the top cap be at least enough to allow the top half-coupling, when it tries to release, to clear the pins before the shaft hits the cap.
+A third requirement is that the distance between the top of the pump shaft and the inside of the top cap be at least enough to allow the top half-coupling when it tries to release, to clear the pins before the shaft hits the cap.
 Check this clearance after the adjusting nut has been drawn up to its final position.
-To facilitate making the check, the motor outline print shows a maximum dimension "XH" from the top of the coupling to the top of the pump shaft.
+To facilitate making the check, the motor outline prints shows a maximum dimension "XH" from the tip of the coupling to the top of the pump shaft.
 Adhering to this design limit will allow the shaft and coupling to lift enough to clear the pins and still leave a small clearance between the shaft and cap.
-For standard motors, "XH" is as shown in Table I.
+For standard motors, "XH" is as shown in Table 1.

-Table I
+Table 1

 Frame Size XH

-213-215 2.00 inches

-254-256 2.25 inches
+254-256 2.25"

-284-286 2.50 inches
+284-286 2.50"

-324-326 3.75 inches
+324-326 3.75"

-364-365 3.75 inches
+364-365 3.75"

-404-405 4.00 inches
+404-405 4.00"

-Depending upon the circumstances causing reversal and upon which line-shaft joint unscrew, there may be enough energy stored in the rotating parts, at the time the coupling clears the pins, to cause the pump shaft to continue to rise and strike the top cap.
-However, if the above conditions are met, damage, even in the most severe cases, should be limited to a broken top cover or fan.
+Depending upon the circumstances causing reversal and upon which line-shaft joint unscrews, there may be enough energy stored in the rotating parts, at the time the oupling clears the pins, to cause the pump shaft to continue to rise and strike the top cap.